ASTR 1210 (O'CONNELL) STUDY GUIDE

 among others.
 You can find videos here,

-Earth's diameter.
-The movie poster below shows an artist's concept of
+movie poster showing an artist's concept of a much smaller

 D. Potential Impact Scales